-South Korea is a highly-developed nation famous for its well-educated citizens, vibrant pop culture and art scene, and of course exporting cutting-edge technology like the latest smartphones to the rest of the world.
-Its beautifully varied landscapes, rich history, and compact size make the country a great base for ESL teachers to explore a new culture and travel around easily!
-Read on to learn more about teaching English in South Korea.
+South Korea is a highly-developed nation famous for its well-educated citizens, vibrant pop culture and art scene, and of course exporting cutting-edge technology.
+The beautifully varied landscapes, rich history, and compact size make South Korea a great base for ESL teachers.
+You will have the opportunity to explore a new culture and travel around easily!
+Read on to learn more about teaching in South Korea.

 Salary, Benefits and Types of Jobs Available in South Korea

 The going wage for foreign English teachers in South Korea is $2,000-$2,500.
 Costs of living in South Korea are high compared to those in China however, the higher pay scale balances the discrepancy.
 This provides a comfortable life and ample opportunities to save and pay off student debts.
 Even your apartment and flight to South Korea will be covered by the school!
 An extra month’s pay often paid out as a completion bonus at the end of your contract, helping your travel/savings fund even more.

 All you need to work in South Korea is a degree and a passport from an English speaking country.
 Having a TEFL certification is a preference but not a requirement for teaching in South Korea.
 You’ll usually be expected to complete a course of 100 hours or more, but you can get that done after you’ve applied and before you’ve arrived in South Korea.
 We recommend a course with an in-class component to make sure you have some classroom experience with non-native speaking students.
 You don’t need to speak any Korean for work, as schools expect you to communicate almost exclusively in English – but spending time learning the basics will definitely help enrich your experience outside of school hours.